ballerina-guides/integration-tutorials/data-integration/README.md

     }
 }
 ```

-   - The `POST` resource accepts a `store:EmployeeInsert` record as the payload and returns an `http:Created` response if the employee is created successfully.
-If the employee already exists, it returns an `http:Conflict` response and if an error occurs, it returns an `http:InternalServerError` response.

    - The `GET` resource accepts an employee ID as a path parameter and retrieves tasks assigned to the employee using a database query where the `employeeId` is equal to the provided `empId`.
 If the employee does not exist, it returns an `http:NotFound` response and if an error occurs, it returns an `http:InternalServerError` response.